 Like the transition metals, many of the heavier main-group elements exhibit more than one oxidation state.
-An example of this occurs with the element tin (Sn), which has two common oxidation states: Sn(IV) (commonly named stannic) and Sn(II) (commonly named stannous).
+An example of this occurs with the element tin, which has two common oxidation states: Sn(IV) (commonly named stannic) and Sn(II) (stannous).
 Both have approximately equal stability.
-In contrast, the lighter Group 14 (IVA) elements, carbon, silicon, and germanium, are nearly always found in the +4 oxidation state.
+In contrast, the lighter Group IVA (14) elements, carbon, silicon, and germanium, are nearly always found in the +4 oxidation state.
 Lead, however, is most often found in the +2 state, with the +4 state being fairly unstable.
-Thus, tin occupies an intermediate position in the group trend towards higher stability for the Pb(II) oxidation state.
-This kind of trend is found in the other main group families in the p-block [Groups 13 - 16 (IIIA - VIA)], where the primary oxidation number decreases by two going down the group.
-This phenomenon is known as the inert pair effect, referring to the tendency to retain a configuration $ns^2$ for bonded atoms of the heavier members of the group.
+Thus, tin occupies an intermediate position in the group trend toward higher stability for the lower of two possible oxidation states.
+This kind of trend is found in the other main group families in the p-block [Groups IIIA - VIA (13 - 16)], where the primary oxidation number decreases by two going down the group.
+The phenomenon is sometimes called the inert pair effect, referring to the tendency to retain a configuration ns^2 for bonded atoms of the heavier members of the group.2

-The trend can be rationalized in the following way, using Group 14 (IVA) elements as examples.
-The electronic configuration of the family is $ns^2np^2$ , with the electrons being arranged as follows:
+The trend can be rationalized in the following way, using Group IVA (14) elements as examples.
+The electronic configuration of the family is ns^2np^2 , with the electrons being arranged in orbitals as follows: